SS Nemesis: Wreck identification

 In 2022 a wreck was found and it was in September 2023 that it was positively identified by a surveying vessel looking for lost shipping containers.
 The Department of Planning & Environment announced the identification to the public in February 2024.

 In June 2025, some divers undertook a deep dive to survey the wreck.
 Unusually for the wreck of a ship which foundered, both the bow and stern parts of her hull had collapsed, suggesting that the ship broke apart before it sank.

+The wreck is located around 26 km off Port Kembla, in 160 m of water.